Connectivity architecture

 Connectivity from within Azure

-If you're connecting from within Azure your connections have a connection policy of Redirect by default.
-A policy of Redirect means that after the TCP session is established to Azure SQL Database, the client session is then redirected to the right database cluster with a change to the destination virtual IP from that of the Azure SQL Database gateway to that of the cluster.
-Thereafter, all subsequent packets flow directly to the cluster, bypassing the Azure SQL Database gateway.
+If you connect from within Azure, your connections use a connection policy of Redirect by default.
+A Redirect policy means that after the TCP session is established, the client session redirects to the right database cluster.
+The destination virtual IP changes from the Azure SQL Database gateway to the cluster.
+All subsequent packets flow directly to the cluster, bypassing the gateway.
 The following diagram illustrates this traffic flow.

 Diagram of the architecture overview of Azure SQL connectivity via redirection within Azure.